The Quarry Lane School: History

 The Quarry Lane School was founded in 1991 by Dr. Sabri Arac as an infant/toddler preschool.
 It added an elementary school at its original Pleasanton, California campus.
 In 2000, Arac opened a campus in Dublin, California to accommodate the elementary school.
 The Pleasanton campus served only preschoolers.

 In 2004, Arac opened the second Pleasanton preschool campus, the Pleasanton West campus.
 In 2005, the Dublin Campus expanded to include a middle school and high school.
 Its first class graduated in 2010.

+A fourth campus, the Dublin West campus, was opened in fall 2022.

 The Quarry Lane School offers college preparatory, honors, and AP classes.
 It offers the East Bay’s only International Baccalaureate (IB) Program in a private setting and offers both IB Diploma and Certificate Programs.

 Extracurricular activities

 Clubs and activities

-Current Upper School clubs include Jazz Band, Chess, Drama, Photography, Journalism, Environmental, Red Cross, and Current Events.
+Some current Upper School clubs include Jazz Band, Chess, Drama, Photography, Journalism, Environmental, Red Cross, and Current Events.

-Lower School students also take enrichment courses outside core subjects, which include Engineering, Visual/Fine Art, Computer Science, Spanish, Mandarin Chinese, and Music.
+Lower School students also take enrichment courses outside core subjects, which include Engineering, Visual/Fine Art, Computer Science, Spanish or Mandarin Chinese, Physical Education, and Music.